Bonus Material: Get The 3 Step Podcast Promotion Playbook

 - Only 15% of the people who buy within 18 months will do so in the first 90 days.
 That means 85% of the value of all leads you generate today is between 90 days and 18 months away.

 I’ll repeat that because it’s critically important: “That means 85% of the value of all leads you generate today is between 90 days and 18 months away.“

 Most businesses focus on the 15% of qualified buyers who are ready to start right away and miss out on 85% of the value of their leads.

 These people inquire, but they aren’t ready to start right away, so they leave with nothing and the business loses 85% of their potential client value.

 People become ready to “get started” at different times over the course of that 18-month span, but there are always a few phases every person goes through before that point:

 People have to…

-- Discover you and your offer.
+- Discover you and what you do.

 - Come to trust that you/your offer can help them.

 - Decide they’re ready to actually solve the problem they have.